 You can also raise a complaint by writing to your provider.
 Here’s a step-by-step guide on how to do that:

-Include your name, address and phone number, as well as your customer account number.
+• Include your name, address, phone number, and customer account number.
 You can use this letter template provided by Citizens Advice.
-Or use Resolver, an online tool with email templates as well as contact details for various companies’ customer service departments.
+Or use Resolver, an online tool with email templates and contact details for various companies’ customer service departments.

-Send the letter to customer services.
-It’s a good idea to post it recorded delivery so you’ll have proof that the letter was received.
+• Send the letter to customer services.
+Posting it with a recorded delivery is a good idea, so you’ll have proof that the letter was received.
 This will help if the network feigns ignorance.

-If the response is inadequate, you can lodge a formal complaint with your mobile provider.
-It should explain how to do this on your network’s website, or on the back of your bill.
+• If the response is inadequate, you can lodge a formal complaint with your mobile provider.
+It should explain how to do this on your network’s website or the back of your bill.
 Here’s a handy template letter you can use.

-Every mobile phone provider belongs to an ADR schemes, either the Ombudsman Services: Communications or the Communications and Internet Services Adjudication Scheme (CISAS).
+Every mobile phone provider belongs to an ADR scheme, either the Ombudsman Services: Communications or the Communications and Internet Services Adjudication Scheme (CISAS).

-Your network will be able to tell you which, or you can find out yourself using Ofcom’s ADR checker tool.
+Your network can tell you which, or you can find out yourself using Ofcom’s ADR checker tool.

 Not necessarily.
 If your provider still hasn’t supplied a deadlock letter eight weeks after you requested it, you can contact the ADR directly.

 They will all have their own procedures.
-Some will ask you to fill out a form, while others require you to set out your complaint in a letter.
+Some will ask you to fill out a form, while others need you to write your complaint in a letter.

-If it’s the latter, make sure you include all relevant details, including your contact information, what your complaint’s about, what you’ve done to try to rectify the situation and how you’d like things to be put right.
+If it’s the latter, ensure you include all relevant details, including your contact information, what your complaint is about, what you’ve done to rectify the situation, and how you’d like things to be put right.

-Also include details of financial losses, as well as any time and inconvenience it has caused you.
-Make sure you add in any relevant correspondence between you and the provider too.
+Also include details of financial losses and any time and inconvenience it has caused you.
+Make sure you add any relevant correspondence between you and the provider.

 If it’s awarded in your favour, the letter will spell out what your provider must do to make amends.

-You can tell regulatory body Ofcom.
-While it can’t investigate individual cases, it can investigate providers who have a particularly poor track record.
+You can tell the telecoms regulatory body Ofcom.
+While it can’t investigate individual cases, it can investigate providers with a particularly poor track record.

 If you are being unduly overcharged, chances are you’re not the only one.